Order of precedence in India

 The order of precedence of the Republic of India is a list in which the functionaries, dignitaries and officials are listed for ceremonial purposes and has no legal standing and does not reflect the Indian presidential line of succession or the co-equal status of the separation of powers under the Constitution of India.
-The order is established by the President of India, through the President's Secretariat and is maintained by the Ministry of Home Affairs.
+The order is established by the President of India through the President's Secretariat and maintained by the Ministry of Home Affairs.

 The order in the Table of Precedence is meant for State and Ceremonial occasions and has no application in the day-to-day business of Government.

 Order of Precedence

 If there are multiple persons of similar rank, then they will be listed in alphabetical order.
 The order of precedence between themselves is determined by the date of entry into that position/rank.